 Tips: Once you choose “Anyone with the link” mode, anyone who gets the link can view, comment or edit the document from the sharing link, so please make sure the document contains nothing about private information.

-Method 3: Share Documents in Google Drive through “Shared with me”
+Method 3: Share a Document on Google Drive through “Shared with me”

 Step 1: The same as the method right above.

-Step 2: Ask other Google Drive users to share a folder to you.
+Step 2: Ask other Google Drive users to share a folder with you.

 Step 3: Click “Make a copy” in the pop-up menu.